Swagzilla007/speeditviewerblog/Frontend/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

-MIT License - see LICENSE file for details
+MIT License - see LICENSE file for details.

-## 🆘 Support

-For support and questions:

-- Create an issue in the repository
-- Check the documentation
-- Review the troubleshooting guide

----

-**Built with ❤️ using Next.js, TypeScript, and Tailwind CSS**